Gerrie Mühren: Club career

-Born in Volendam, North Holland, Mühren started his career at FC Volendam, before moving to play for Ajax between 1968 and 1976.
+Born in Volendam, North Holland, Mühren started his career at RKAV Volendam, before moving to play for Ajax between 1968 and 1976.
 Whilst at Ajax he won three European Cup winners medals.
 He also scored in back-to-back KNVB Cup final wins for Ajax in 1971 and 1972.
 He scored Ajax' 1000th Eredivisie goal against Telstar and the winning goal of the 1972–73 European Cup semi-final second leg against Real Madrid.

 He later played for Real Betis in Spain, and Seiko in Hong Kong.
 Whilst he was at Betis they won the 1977 Copa del Rey but he was denied a winners' medal, for foreigners were not allowed to play in the cup competition.

 In 1983, he won the Dutch Eerste Divisie title with DS '79, but the club was relegated from the Eredivisie the next year, which prompted him to return for a final season to Volendam.